Tutorial - How to import files from Apple Music/iTunes

 Importing WAV, AIFF and MP3 files

-You can drag WAV, AIFF and MP3 files from iTunes into the Audacity window.
+You can drag WAV, AAC, MP3 and AIFF files from Apple Music/iTunes into the Audacity window.

 Or, import these files into Audacity thus: